ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 We also have a workflow for automatically converting our report.md-file to a PDF-file upon pushing to GitHub.

 ![](images/Build%20&%20Test-2024-12-17-221326.png) \
-*Illustration of how we build, test, release and deploy Chirp! via workflows*
+*Illustration of how we build, test, release and deploy Chirp! via GitHub workflows*

 ## Teamwork
 ![](images/teamwork.png) \